How to Address International Student Inquiries

 In addition to distance education regulations, units should also consider foreign tax requirements, applicable U.S. sanctions, export controls, and data security and privacy laws.
 Visit the faculty and staff state authorization web page for more resources on these topics.

 Units offering online programs that lead to a professional license or certification should consider whether the program meets educational requirements for a professional license in the student’s country or region.
 Foreign professional licensing boards may not recognize an online credential earned from a foreign institution.
 In addition, the online program curriculum may not align with educational requirements for licensure in the student’s country.

 International students should be informed of these risks prior to enrollment and should contact their local professional licensing board to determine whether a program will meet educational requirements for licensure in their country.

 If an on-ground placement or field experience is a requirement for degree completion, units should consider where international students can complete the experience, how the program will provide oversight, and any additional resources required to manage those placements.
 Programs may have difficulty identifying appropriate placement opportunities or executing affiliation agreements with facilities that are located outside the United States.

 On-ground faculty, classroom spaces, or in-person meeting requirements are more likely to trigger authorization requirements than programs that are offered 100% online.
-Units should understand that engaging in these trigger activities outside the United States increases institutional risk associated with noncompliance.
+Units should understand that engaging in these physical presence activities outside the United States increases institutional risk associated with noncompliance.